In Fitness Industry, Vertical Platforms Cater to Specialized Operations

 One of the most well-known technology companies operating in the fitness space is MINDBODY.
 MINDBODY’s digital marketing software has transformed the way fitness studios and other wellness businesses connect with clients since launching in 2005.
 MINDBODY managed to bring online scheduling into the mainstream and gave boutique studios access to the types of digital marketing tools that were once reserved for larger fitness chains.

 As MINDBODY’s presence within the health and wellness space has grown over the past decade, other technology solutions have started trying to capture the same market.
+To know more about the effect of MINDBODY, Discover more at My Fitness Hub and learn the shocking truth about it.
 Today, businesses in the health and wellness industry have thousands of vertical-specific technology platforms to choose from.

 What makes the fitness space well suited to verticalized marketing, and how can newer players in the technology space break in with so much existing competition?